sashadev-sky/ADT-Guide/README.md

 > Abstract data types (ADTs) refer to classes of objects whose operations and properties are formally defined, but are not restricted to specific implementations.

-This is a repository of ADTs written in Ruby and, more recently, Python.
+This is a repository of ADTs written in Ruby and, more recently, Python (CPython).
 It is an exercise in implementing abstract data structures in my own code and a guide for practical application in the future.

 It is not intended to cover all the API variations and implementations for a particular abstract data structure.